awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-content-representation.md

 ## Documentation Versions<a name="api-gateway-documenting-api-content-representation-documentation-versions"></a>

 A documentation version is a snapshot of the [DocumentationParts](https://docs.aws.amazon.com/apigateway/api-reference/resource/documentation-parts/) collection of an API and is tagged with a version identifier\.
-Publishing the documentation of an API involves creating a documentation version, associating it with an API stage, and exporting that stage\-specific version of the API documentation to an external Swagger file\.
+Publishing the documentation of an API involves creating a documentation version, associating it with an API stage, and exporting that stage\-specific version of the API documentation to an external OpenAPI file\.
 In API Gateway, a documentation snapshot is represented as a [DocumentationVersion](https://docs.aws.amazon.com/apigateway/api-reference/resource/documentation-version) resource\.

 As you update an API, you create new versions of the API\.
 In API Gateway, you maintain all the documentation versions using the [DocumentationVersions](https://docs.aws.amazon.com/apigateway/api-reference/resource/documentation-versions) collection\.